otlet/otlet/README.md

 # Paweł "Otlet" Otlewski

 ## About me
-Hey, his name was Paul and I'm from Poland.
+Hey, my name is Paul and I'm from Poland.
 I'm not a programmer.
 I'm a Linux server administrator who likes to create his own software.

 I like fantasy, horror movies, series and books.
 Sometimes I read comic books.
 I listen to rock, metal and related music.